- HMS Community Values

 Considering the relatively complex decision-making that surrounds having a baby while in medical school, no written policy can cover all contingencies and unique circumstances.
 As in many aspects of medical school life, there is no substitute for open and timely communication, cooperation, and good-faith efforts among all parties involved.
-A student who becomes pregnant during medical school should consult with her Society Master or an Associate Master, with relevant course, clerkship, PCE directors, or project supervisors, and with the HMS Registrar.
+A student who becomes pregnant during medical school should consult with her Society Advisory Dean/Director or Associate Director, with relevant course, clerkship, PCE directors, or project supervisors, and with the HMS Registrar.
 Students who are recipients of financial aid must also meet with their Financial Aid Officer.
 We strongly recommend that students consult with their own obstetrician regarding prevention of potentially harmful exposures in hospital and/or research environments.

 Because the structure and demands of the HMS curriculum vary across the four-year program, the approach to childbirth accommodation will differ depending on the year of the program in which the pregnancy and birth occur.
 Regardless of the timing, a detailed plan must be developed by the student in close collaboration with and written approval of her Academic Society, all the appropriate course, clerkship or PCE directors, and the Registrar.
 This plan must be completed and approved by all parties at least 3 months before the due date.